New constraints on modelling the random magnetic field of the MW

-The GMF is usually described as the sum of several large-scale and small-scale components.
-Candidates for causes of such small-scale features in the magnetic field are interstellar turbulence, supernova explosions and remnants, which induce small-scale distortions into the large-scale field.
+Splitting the description of the GMF into a sum of several large-scale and small-scale components allows to separately investigate the origin of such magnetic field components.
+Especially the turbulent field is of great interest and its physical origin so far remains unknown.
+Candidates for the origin of such small-scale features in the magnetic field are interstellar turbulence, supernova explosions and supernova remnants, which induce small-scale distortions in the large-scale field.
 Such small-scale fields can interact with shocks and are altered by the dynamics of the gas, magnetic reconnection or a wide range of complex physical processes.
-Our typical length scale of the small-scale field is of the order of some hundreds of parsec.
-The correlation length $L_c$ of a Gaussian random field can be defined \citep[see Eq.
-(2.4) in][]{harari02} as

-where $\bmath{x}(l)$ is a point in space displaced by distance $l$.
-Eq.
-(2.6) of \cite{harari02} gives the following formula for computing the correlation length $L_c$ for a Gaussian random field that is sampled between $k_{min}=2\pi/L_{max}$ and $k_{max}=2\pi/L_{min}$ with a power law and slope $n$

-A Kolmogorov spectrum ($n=5/3)$ results in $L_c \approx L_{max}/5$ for broad spectra.
-Therefore, our best-fitting small-scale field has a correlation length of approximately 220~pc.

-Regions of supernova and superbubble explosions are believed to be the main source of energy on scales of about 100 pc.
-Large loops of radio emission such as the North Polar Spur or Loop I to IV show influence of localised features on magnetic fields and therefore also on the observational maps.
-Supernovae which are blowing bubbles in the ionized interstellar gas, dragging the magnetic field with the gas are good candidates for injection of turbulence into the GMF on scales of about 100~pc.
-Such structures exist throughout the entire Galaxy and affect the large-scale structure of the magnetic field.
-Our resulting large length scales of the (an)isotropic random field do strengthen this argument.
-Detailed models of magnetic fields are important for studying the sources and propagation of Galactic and extragalactic cosmic rays.
-Detailed knowledge is also necessary to predict the distributions of arrival directions of cosmic rays of energies above $10^{19}$ eV. \cite{dolag04} investigate deflections of UHECRs in constrained simulations of extragalactic magnetic fields and conclude that astronomy with charged particles is possible.
+Regions of supernova and superbubble explosions are believed to be the main source of energy on similar scales of about 100~pc.
+Large loops of radio emission such as the North Polar Spur or Loop I to IV show the influence of localised features on magnetic fields and therefore also on the observed maps.
+Supernovae which make bubbles in the ionized interstellar gas, dragging the magnetic field with the gas are good candidates for injection of turbulence into the GMF on scales of about 100~pc.
+Such structures exist throughout the entire Galaxy and also affect the large-scale structure of the magnetic field.
+Further candidates for injecting turbulence on larger scales are density wave shocks \cite{kim06} and gravitational instability in rotating discs \cite{larson85,lin87,lesch93}.
+We estimate typical length scales of the latter in our Galaxy, which compare to our maximum length $L_\mathrm{max}=1~\mathrm{kpc}$ of the small-scale field.
+In addition to the recent progress in modelling the GMF, numerical simulations of galaxies are starting to contribute to our understanding of the seeding of magnetic fields in collapsed cosmic structures (see e.g. \cite{beck12,beck13a,pakmor14}) and will hopefully soon provide us with reasonable models of magnetic fields in galaxies.